nhannn87dn/Learn-HTML-CSS-Js/03.RoadMap-40h/Day-02-HTML5-T2/3-Workshop-HTML5-L2/readme.md

 9. An HTML a mailto link with a subject
 10. An HTML a skype chat link
 11. An HTML a skype call link
-12. An HTML a yahoo chat link
+12. An HTML a zalo chat link